This is the first, and only, course of its kind in the world.

-Formative assessment is provided through the submission of practice online tests and essay plans.
+Formative assessment is provided through the submission of practice online assessments and essay plans.
 Feedback is provided prior to submission of the online test and the essay.

-Summative assessment is provided through online tests, case presentations, case studies, test administration and interpretation, poster presentations, a research proposal, a project report and, finally, a research report.
+Summative assessment is provided through online assessment, case presentations, case studies, case scenarios, a research proposal, a project report and, finally, a research report.

 Exemptions and transferability